 Protesters before the hearing on gun control in the U.S. Supreme Court | Robin Bravender

 The dispute centers on a New York City regulation banning the transport of licensed, locked, and unloaded handguns to a home or shooting range outside city limits.
-In the face of legal challenges, the city has since changed its regulations to remove the travel restrictions.
+Gun owners sued over the rule, but in the face of legal challenges, the city changed its regulations to remove the travel restrictions.

 Our stories may be republished online or in print under Creative Commons license CC BY-NC-ND 4.0.
 We ask that you edit only for style or to shorten, provide proper attribution and link to our web site.
 Please see our republishing guidelines for use of photos and graphics.